The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Anime/BLEACHHentai.md

 > {: .warning }
 > This theme pack contains adult content and is intended for mature audiences only.
 Viewer discretion is advised.
 >
 > By downloading and using these themes, you confirm that you are of legal age in your jurisdiction to view adult content and that you understand the nature of the content provided.
-If you are not of legal age or do not wish to view such content, please leave this page and do not download or use these themes.
 The creator of these themes is not responsible for any misuse or inappropriate distribution of the content provided.
 Please use these themes responsibly and respect the rights of others.

+{: .warning }
+> {: .opaque }
+> This theme pack contains the following types of adult content:
+>
+> - Nudity or Partial Nudity
+> - Suggestive Themes

 The screenshot displays the theme being used alongside our DownAero Squared Windhawk theme.
 You can find instructions on how to obtain and set that up [here](/WindowsThemes/WindhawkThemes/DownAeroSquared).